 The scientific environment in the Paris-Saclay area is rich and prestigious: the University of Paris-Saclay on the one hand and the Institut Polytechnique de Paris on the other hand offer training and supervision opportunities covering the entire spectrum of mathematics and its applications.

 The Mathematics Foundation Jacques Hadamard (FMJH) offers scholarships for excellence for one or two years to French and foreign students.
 The member institutions of the FMJH support the Master «Mathematics and applications».
-The Sophie Germain scholarships are intended for students who wish to enroll in one of the programs (except for the track «Formation à l’Enseignement Supérieur en Mathématiques») of this master.
+The Sophie Germain scholarships are intended for students who wish to enroll in one of the programs of this master in the 1st or 2nd year (except for the track «Formation à l’Enseignement Supérieur en Mathématiques»).

 A jury selects the laureates by applying the criteria defined by the Scientific Council of the FMJH, the main selection criterion being excellence.
 As this program aims to encourage young talents to orientate themselves towards research in mathematics, candidates are asked to pay particular attention to the writing of their study project in their application.

 Two calls per year

 Each academic year, two calls are successively launched for the upcoming year:

 - The first call runs from October to January 31st.
 It is intended to encourage incoming mobility within the Paris-Saclay area and therefore only concerns students outside this area.
 Note that foreign students (outside Europe) must apply for a visa.
 All information on Campus France